-It was a surreal moment when I discovered the term “nonbinary” and recognized there were people out there who weren’t men or women.
+It was a surreal moment when I discovered the term “nonbinary” and recognized there were people out there who weren’t strictly men or women.
 I came across several people publicly out as genderfluid, part of this new-to-me concept of “nonbinary.”

 During that time, I was still enmeshed in environments that didn’t even believe that these identities were real.
 I was among people who believed any form of queerness was

-6. I didn’t want to draw attention
+6. I didn’t want any attention about gender

 It’s pretty much impossible to be treated as myself without asking people to treat me that way.
 Many young people do it naturally, but generally people over the age of 30 just tend to decide that I’m either a man or a woman.